logo

 Key

-Step 2: Register the Custom Edge
+Step 2: Register Custom Edge

 Use the register method to register the edge type so that G6 can recognize your custom edge: